baranusluel/sentiment-cnn/index.md

 <p align="center"><img src="./assets/label_frequencies.png" alt="Frequencies of Labels"/></p>
 <p align="center">Distribution of labels in our dataset</p>

-TODO: What pre-processing we perform, what is word2vec (with visualization)

 #### word2vec
-We use the word embedding tool word2vec trained on Google News to map the plaintext words contained in each review to vectors.
+We use the word embedding tool word2vec trained on Google News to map the plaintext words contained in each review to vectors with 300 features.

 Word2vec was created using a standard neural network with one hidden layer size of 300.
 The network was trained on Google News to take in a particular word and predict a probability that every word in the corpus would appear in the surrounding context of the input word.
 The words are all one-hot encoded (so they are all represented by N x 1 one-hot encoded vector, where N is the number of unique words in the corpus), and the last layer includes the softmax activation function, so each element in the output vector is a probability for the word corresponding to that element's position to be found near the input word.
 In the sentence "The quick brown fox jumps over the lazy dog", for example, some of the training samples (before one-hot encoding) would be "brown" with the label "fox", "brown" with the label "quick", "fox" with the label "jumps", and so on.
 This way, when fed a particular word, the network would output the highest probabilities for the words that are most likely to be found near the input word.

 <p align="center"><img src="./assets/word2vec_sentence.png" alt="Word2vec Sentence"/></p>
 <p align="center">Source: <a href="https://medium.com/@Aj.Cheng/word2vec-3b2cc79d674">Medium</a></p>